Impact of Topology on Multipartite Entanglement Distribution Protocols in Quantum Networks

 Topologies in Cluster 1 (\textit{globally adverse topologies}) have long average edge lengths that contribute to high eccentricity values (mean diameter and radius 29.30\% and 27.37\% higher than global mean respectively) and very low density and connectivity (16.06\% and 14.97\% lower than global mean).
-For instance, the long path between the left and rightmost user for \textit{GTSCZECHREPUBLIC} and \textit{RENATER1999} topologies, shown in Figure \ref{fig:cluster1}, bottlenecks performance for all protocols.
+For instance, the long path between the leftmost and rightmost users for \textit{GTSCZECHREPUBLIC} and \textit{RENATER1999} topologies, shown in Figure \ref{fig:cluster1}, bottlenecks performance for all protocols.

 Cluster 2 (\textit{tree dominant topologies}) consists of dense, small topologies (mean density 32.12\% higher, number of nodes and edges 37.08\% and 41.28\% lower than global mean), on which tree-based protocols dominate.
 Edge lengths are sparsely distributed (standard deviation 6.88\% higher than global mean).
 Typically, these topologies have multiple users in a region of the graph that is separated from the denser part of the graph (which contains the centre-node and the other users) by long edges, and hence long paths.
-For example, referring to Figure \ref{fig:cluster2}, these are the two bottom-left users in \textit{REDIRIS}, and rightmost two users in \textit{GETNET}.
+For example, referring to Figure \ref{fig:cluster2}, these are the two bottom-left users in \textit{REDIRIS}, and the two rightmost users in \textit{GETNET}.
 The disjoint constraint forces central-node dependent star-based protocols to suboptimally use one long edge per user with low entanglement link generation probability, leading to poor performance.
-In contrast, tree-based protocols require only a single long edge; since Steiner trees only require a single edge to connect the users back to the denser region.
+In contrast, tree-based protocols require only a single long edge, since Steiner trees only require a single edge to connect the users back to the denser region.